-We will expand our business by strengthening our new ICT infrastructure including, the perfect 5G network and AI and b innovative business models that can create social values.
-With th foundation of openness and the cooperation of various players, we will continue to build social values through the creation of shared infrastructure, including support for start-ups and social in for public safety solutions in addition to increasing customer values in Al. IoT, and media.
+We will expand our business by strengthening our new ICT infrastructu including, the perfect 5G network and AI and build innovative busine models that can create social values.
+With the foundation of open and the cooperation of various players, we will continue to build s values through the creation of shared infrastructure, including support fo start-ups and social innovation for public safety solutions in addition increasing customer values in AI, IoT, and media.